joomla/jissues/Documentation/Internationalisation/Localisation.md

 #### 3b) Language template creation

 For gettext files, you first create a **template** that contains all the **keys** and **empty values**.
-These templates are used to create and update the localized language files.
+These templates are used to create and update the localised language files.
 The file extension for template files is `.pot`.

 ```